 I realize that it's fall and that we're in the throes of comfort food/casserole/crock pot season here, but sometimes I still get a hankering for a good salad.
-Regardless of season, this salad is one of my favorites.
+Regardless of season, this vibrant salad with Sesame Ginger Vinagirette is one of my favorites.

 But in my humble opinion, it's perfectly complemented by mandarin or clementine oranges, which are conveniently in season through the late fall and winter months.
 Oranges go especially nicely with almonds (don't you think?), so I toss those in as well.
 And while avocado has a relatively neutral flavor, I love the richness and creamy texture that it adds to a salad while mellowing out the vinaigrette.

-This vinaigrette is one of the best I've ever had.
+This Sesame Ginger Vinaigrette is one of the best I've ever had.
 Back when I was a first grade teacher, one of my student's sweet moms once brought me a salad with a jar of this dressing and the accompanying recipe.
 From that point on, I was hooked.
-This gingery vinaigrette has an Asian flair that's salty from the soy sauce, nutty from the sesame oil, tangy from the rice vinegar, warm from the ginger and garlic, and sweet from the honey.
+This gingery vinaigrette has an "Asian salad dressing" flair that's salty from the soy sauce, nutty from the sesame oil, tangy from the rice vinegar, warm from the ginger and garlic, and sweet from the honey.

 In summary?
 It's a party in your mouth.
 I really can't describe to you how perfectly all of those flavors meld together.
 You're just going to have to take my word for it and try it for yourself!

 Yessiree, Bob...you can turn an ordinary salad special just by dressing it with this vinaigrette.
 But if you also toss some sweet, juicy mandarin segments, cool cubes of avocado, and toasty almond slices onto your bed of greens, your salad course will instantly be elevated to the next level.